PROTEINE-INSAIDERS/beams/README.md

 # Beams framework

 Beams is a distributed programming framework based on the idea of [code mobility](https://en.wikipedia.org/wiki/Code_mobility).
-It utilizes [ZIO](https://github.com/zio/zio) to provide high-level composable abstractions for writing distributed programs and uses [Akka](https://akka.io/) to run them in distributed environments.
+It relies on [ZIO](https://github.com/zio/zio) to provide high-level composable abstractions for writing distributed programs and uses [Akka](https://akka.io/) to run them in distributed environments.

 Distributed programming approaches taken in Beams are similar to [Unison's](https://github.com/unisonweb/unison)